EvolvedAwesome/translator-app/README.md

 # Translator app using Rust and jQuery

-Translator app uses a jQuery frontend and a Rust backend to provide CRUD operations on a MySQL database.
-Restricted to using jQuery for the front-end interface.
+Manual translator app that uses previously completed translations to suggest new translations.
+Uses a jQuery frontend and a Rust backend to provide CRUD operations on a MySQL database.

+Project restricted to using jQuery for the front-end interface.
 Uses Rust libraries Rocket and Diesel.
 Written under time restriction.

 ## Running the webserver in development mode